 Before joining Hinson Gravelle & Adair LLP, Mr. Adair worked in the legal department of Texaco Inc. where he handled a wide array of litigation and transactional matters.
 He was also employed as a senior associate in the environmental and natural resources and litigation departments of Gibson, Dunn & Crutcher’s Los Angeles office.
 Mr. Adair served as a pro bono prosecutor for the Los Angeles City Attorney’s Office upon successful completion of the Trial Attorney Project training program.

 Mr. Adair has also distinguished himself as a leading expert on legal and environmental issues related to the oil and gas well stimulation technique known as hydraulic fracturing, or “fracking,” particularly as employed in California.
+He is a frequent speaker at conferences throughout California on the current state of the law on hydraulic fracturing and associated environmental concerns.

 - Represented Central Valley water agencies in Endangered Species Act litigation challenging biological opinions issued by federal agencies governing various endangered and threatened species, including Chinook salmon, steelhead, and Delta smelt.
 Prevailed on motions for injunctive relief, resulting in lessened restrictions on water supply, and on motions for summary judgment on both ESA and NEPA claims.
-Cases are now on appeal.

 - Defended a large Kern County oilfield service company against a CERCLA Section 107 action alleging releases of hazardous substances at a disposal facility.
 Negotiated a full settlement of all claims in the early stages of litigation.